-The Officials’ Fees Committee shall be composed of five members, three active or retired members representing a balance of geography and classification, one superintendent and one athletic administrator.
+The Officials’ Advisory shall be composed of five members, three active or retired members representing a balance of geography and classification, one superintendent and one athletic administrator.
 The committee shall establish officials’ fees for all sports.

 Officials’ Fee Schedule